AmitSamra/AmazonOrderHistoryAirflowAWS/README.md

 ![TransactionsBySeller](img/TransactionsBySeller.png)

-But Amazon accounted for 75% of my purchase spend.
+But Amazon accounted for about 75% of my purchase spend.
 Perhaps it's the generous returns policy for goods sold directly by Amazon.

 ![PurchasesBySeller](img/PurchasesBySeller.png)